OllieJones/sqlite-object-cache/readme.txt

 wp plugin activate sqlite-object-cache wp sqlite-object-cache size 32`

-The plugin offers optional settings for your `wp-config.php` file.
+The plugin offers a few optional settings for your `wp-config.php` file.
 If you change them, deactivate the plugin first, then change them, then reactivate the plugin.

 * WP_CACHE_KEY_SALT.
 Set this to a hard-to-guess random value to make your cache keys harder to guess.
-This setting works for other cache plugins.
+This setting works for other cache plugins as well.
 * WP_SQLITE_OBJECT_CACHE_SERIALIZE.
-If true, this forces the use of php's [serialize()](https://www.php.net/manual/en/function.serialize.php) scheme to store cached data in SQLite.
+When true, this forces the plugin to use 's [serialize()](https://www.php.net/manual/en/function.serialize.php) scheme to store cached data in SQLite.
 If this is not set, the plugin uses the more efficient [igbinary](https://www.php.net/manual/en/function.igbinary-serialize.php) scheme if it is available.
 * WP_SQLITE_OBJECT_CACHE_DB_FILE.
 This is the SQLite file pathname.
-The default is …/wp-content/.ht.object_cache.sqlite.
+The default is `…/wp-content/.ht.object_cache.sqlite`.
 Use this if you want to place the SQLite cache file outside your document root.
 * WP_SQLITE_OBJECT_CACHE_TIMEOUT.
 This is the SQLite timeout in *milliseconds*.
 Default: 5000.
 (Notice that the times shown in the Statistics tab are in *microseconds* if you compare them to this timeout setting.)
 * WP_SQLITE_OBJECT_CACHE_JOURNAL_MODE.
 This is the [SQLite journal mode](https://www.sqlite.org/pragma.html#pragma_journal_mode).
 Default: ‘WAL’.
 Possible values DELETE | TRUNCATE | PERSIST | MEMORY | WAL | WAL2 | NONE.
 (Not all SQLite3 implementations handle WAL2.)
 * WP_SQLITE_OBJECT_CACHE_APCU.
 If true enables cache acceleration with APCu RAM.
 This setting can be updated from the plugin's Settings page.